 The entire family can participate in contests to decorate their campsite (get ideas from tv shows before your trip and bring the necessary supplies with you) and attend family dance parties.

 Sunday Morning Events

 Sunday mornings ordinarily close the weekend of family fun on the quieter side.
-You might find experiences that include the announcement of camp site decorating winners and a pancake breakfast with cakes shaped like ghosts.
+You might find experiences that include the announcement of camp site decorating winners and a pancake breakfast with hot cakes shaped like ghosts.

 DIY Camping Halloween Events